 Gotcha! is another name for the “Assassins” game of college dorm fame.
 The major difference is that, instead of using wadded balls of paper to take out your mark, you use paintball guns.
-This concept alone was apparently enough for Universal to make a movie entitled Gotcha!
-It stars Anthony Edwards as a kid who plays the game, and then somehow finds himself embroiled in international intrigue.
-The movie has little to do with the game of its title.
-Meanwhile, this film was apparently enough for LJN to contact Universal and license the name for Gotcha!
+This concept alone was apparently enough for Universal to make a movie entitled Gotcha! starring Anthony Edwards and some bullshit international intrigue.
+Meanwhile, this film’s existence was apparently enough to attract LJN to license the name for Gotcha!
 The Sport! – a game where you play paintball against the computer.
 The game has little to do with the movie of its title.
-That’s called irony.
+Welcome to the late 80s.

 The game cycles through three battlefields.
 The first has you crawling through the woods, with plenty of trees to hide enemy snipers.
-The second has you playing in the city against the local street gang (Don’t try that at home).
+The second has you playing in the city against the local street gang.
 The third puts you in a snowfield with fewer trees, but enemies in white snow suits that are slightly harder to spot.
 You have a limited supply of paintballs which can be increased by shooting boxes of ammo, or tagging ammo bearers lugging said boxes in the background.

 Your enemies follow the standard shooter routine of popping out and taking excessive time to line up their shots while leaving themselves exposed.
 Shoot them first, and you’ll see a little puff of paint appear on their shirts (now you see the appeal of “paintball” on a Nintendo console; looks like blood, isn’t blood).
 The tagged enemy will then raise his hands and walk off the field.
 Enemies won’t always be obvious however, as some will stay low to the ground or peek out of the foliage.
 A visual and auditory indicator both cue that someone is targeting you, prompting you to search frantically for your about-to-be assassin.
 As you progress through the levels, the time you have to react shrinks while the number of appearing baddies steadily increases.